Roadmap

 - Any standalone-organism implementation.
 Those live in their own crates; the meta-crate only references them.

 - On-wire types.
-No new wire types are added at the coalition layer beyond what each confluence, module, or organism commissions for itself.
+No new wire types are added at the coalition layer beyond what each organism (composite, module, or standalone) commissions for itself.

 v0.3 — First module (Atlas) + ticket issuance